ahmohbati/SecOn/FAQ.md

 [Updating](Upgrade)

 #### I recently updated `barnyard` and now I'm not getting any `Snort` alerts. ####
-Some users running the Snort engine with the VRT ruleset are experiencing barnyard2 failing with errors like `Returned signature_id is not equal to updated signature_id`.
+Some users running the Snort engine with the Snort Subscriber (Talos) ruleset are experiencing barnyard2 failing with errors like `Returned signature_id is not equal to updated signature_id`.
 This is due to some wrong entries in the database left by the previous version of barnyard2.
 One of the barnyard2 developers wrote a MySQL script to fix these entries and I've packaged it into a shell script called `so-snorby-fix-sigs` and included it in the `rule-update` package.
-If you're running the Snort engine with the VRT ruleset, please run `so-snorby-fix-sigs` and follow the directions (including shutting down all barnyard2 instances before proceeding with the database changes).
+If you're running the Snort engine with the Snort Subscriber (Talos) ruleset, please run `so-snorby-fix-sigs` and follow the directions (including shutting down all barnyard2 instances before proceeding with the database changes).

 http://blog.securityonion.net/2014/06/new-securityonion-rule-update-package.html